 Other research has shown early application of dietary energy in short term, 6 week, weaning transition and receiving calf diets has resulted in effective improvement in beef carcass quality (Drouillard et al., 2002; Farran et al., 2002).

-The purpose of the present preliminary investigation is to determine whether the addition of Yucca s. extract will improve weaning and subsequent finishing performance over that already observed in previous field pea replacement research.
+The purpose of the present preliminary investigation is to determine whether the addition of Yucca s. extract will improve short-term weaning transition and subsequent finishing performance.

 Procedures